LPO: Discovering Missed Peephole Optimizations with Large Language Models: Related Work

 \myparagraph{\llm-Based Approaches for Optimization} Recent advances in \llms have demonstrated their promise in program synthesis, including code generation and optimization tasks.
 A number of studies have explored the use of these models for optimizations~\cite{garg2023rapgen, gao2024search, cummins2023llm, grubisic2024compiler, italiano2024finding}.
 Some of them focus on source-level code optimization and do not address the problem of finding missed optimizations~\cite{garg2023rapgen, gao2024search}.
 Cummins \etal~\cite{cummins2023llm} investigated the use of \llms to generate optimized LLVM IR and recommend compiler passes, highlighting their potential but also their limitations in terms of reusability and computational cost.
 Grubisic \etal~\cite{grubisic2024compiler} incorporated feedback from optimizer-generated code to enhance optimization quality.

-The only prior work that directly targets missed optimizations with \llms is by Italiano and Cummins~\cite{italiano2024finding}.
+\underline{Comparison with \proj: } The only prior work that aims to detect missed optimizations with \llms is by Italiano and Cummins~\cite{italiano2024finding}.
 Their approach employs \llms to mutate code for differential testing, achieving effective results but restricting the discovery of novel optimization patterns.
-In contrast, \proj leverages the code understanding and reasoning capabilities of \llms to directly detect suboptimal code snippets, which can potentially discovery new unimplemented optimization patterns.
+In contrast, \proj leverages the code understanding and reasoning capabilities of \llms to directly detect suboptimal code snippets, which can potentially discover new unimplemented optimization patterns.